awkward-py/IT-OFF_TOPICS/README.md

 - **Recent Updates**: The page displays the latest notices and updates from IT-Off Topics, such as time table, activities, classes, and events.
 It also provides links to access more information.
 - **Developers**: The page acknowledges the contributions of five developers who are behind IT-Off Topics: Yash Joshi, Pankaj Rawat, Prajwal Sharma, Anshul Rawat, and Aman Singh.
 It also lists the languages, resources, and frameworks they used to create the platform.
 - **ITinas**: The page presents a table of 32 students who are part of IT-Off Topics, along with their names, roll numbers, remarks, and pending work.
 It also provides a link to clear the console and access more details about the students.
 - **Contact**: The page provides the contact information of IT-Off Topics, such as phone number, email address, and physical location.
-It also displays the logo and the slogan of the platform.